 Water is a precious commodity in North Texas and is limited in supply, but you can have beauty and color in your yard and still conserve water.
 Here are some tips to reduce water use and keep a beautiful landscape:

 - Water in multiple short cycles rather than one long cycle to give your soil a chance to absorb the water instead of becoming runoff.

-- Make sure your irrigation system is working well and sprinkler heads are directed to best use water and avoid runoff.
+- Make sure your irrigation system is working well and sprinkler heads are directed to best use your water.

 - Mow your lawn taller to encourage deeper root growth.
 This allows your grass to find water in the soil instead of being overly dependant on water from sprinklers.